 Dr. Stephen G. Dunbar's research interests are in the areas of tropical marine ecophysiology, coral reef biodiversity and conservation, and marine invertebrate and vertebrate physiology and ecology.
 Although based at Loma Linda University, in Loma Linda, California, his research takes him to some great places around the globe.
 With some of the most interesting organisms to work on and some of the most beautiful places on the planet to work in, Dr. Dunbar has what he considers to be one of the best jobs in the world!

-My students and I study a diverse range of topics and organisms.
-We are primarily focused on the biology and toxinology of venemous animals (snakes, scorpions, spiders, centipedes), which we explore using molecular, proteomic, morphological, ecological, and behavioral approaches.
-We also investigate the taxanomy, behavior, ecology, and conservation of endangered reptiles and birds in the California and Caribbean Islands biodiversity hotspots.
+Dr. William Hayes and his students study a diverse range of topics and organisms.
+They are primarily focused on the biology and toxinology of venemous animals (snakes, scorpions, spiders, centipedes), which they explore using molecular, proteomic, morphological, ecological, and behavioral approaches.
+They also investigate the taxanomy, behavior, ecology, and conservation of endangered reptiles and birds in the California and Caribbean Islands biodiversity hotspots.

 Caleb LePore is working towards earning his PhD in biology, with an emphasis in paleontology.
 He is excited to learn more about the extinct reptiles of the Triassic, with a specific focus on understanding relationships among phytosaurs.
 Phytosaurs had the appearance of giant crocodiles, but they were not crocodiles!
 They have been used as index fossils in Upper Triassic biostratigraphy for decades, but their complicated taxonomic history has raised questions about their stratigraphic usefulness.
 Mr. LePore hopes that by understanding more about their anatomy, he can help clarify the relationships between different phytosaur taxa and to provide a more robust basis for understanding their stratigraphic distributions.